vboyev-MSFT/defender-docs/exposure-management/Tenable-data-connector.md

 ### Temporary connection error (409) upon trying to connect

-Elad Iwanir - what is the action here?
-Check permissions?

 ### Too many requests error (429) upon trying to connect

-Elad Iwanir - what is the action here?
-Throttling?
-What to do?

 ### Unauthorized (401) or another permissions-related connection error when trying to connect